-The Service Portfolio enables a HotH administrator to create and maintain Service Records.
-HotH provides the ability to subscribe Customers (End Users), Departments and Organisations to required Services.
+The Service Portfolio enables a HotH Supervisor to create and maintain Service Records.
+It provides the ability to subscribe Customers/Users, Departments and Organisations to their required Services.

 Only Distribution Groups are loaded in from Active Directory (excluding security groups).
 You must have the LDAP connector and a script in place in HotH to load these Distribution Groups in.
 To learn how to set this up, see Configuring LDAP Interface.

 Changes / updates made to the Operational Status of the Service Record are reported to the subscribed Distributions Group members via email.
-The updates can also be viewed if the customer is permitted to see the Service Updates within their End User WebToday Dashboard.
+The updates can also be viewed if the customer is permitted to see the Service Updates within their Self Service Portal.